digexp/sample-angular4-script-application/README.md

 ### Description

 This is an example of a simple application built with Angular CLI and the Bootstrap CSS library.
 It can run standalone with the `ng serve` command, and it can be imported into an IBM Script Portlet.
 It's an example of a Single Page Application (SPA), where the different views within a single index.html page are dynamically loaded by the Angular framework.
-When used in a Script Portlet, a SPA like this is displayed as one portlet on a portal page, possibly alongside other portlets.
+When used in a Script Portlet, a SPA is displayed as one portlet on a portal page, possibly alongside other portlets.

 Here are the key features illustrated in the sample:

-* The three different views (list, details, and about) are separate Angular components loaded as pages using the [Angular router](https://angular.io/guide/router), configured in app.module.ts.
+* The three different views (list, details, and about) are separate Angular components loaded as pages with the [Angular router](https://angular.io/guide/router), configured in app.module.ts.
-* [Angular Http](https://angular.io/api/http/Http) is used to load the default JSON data file, contacts.json.
+* [Angular Http](https://angular.io/api/http/Http) is used to load the default JSON data file: *src/assets/contacts.json*.
-* There are a few separate JavaScript files used, and when running in IBM Script Portlet they are combined into a single resource by WebSphere Portal's resource aggregation feature (available in version 8.5, CF03 or later).
+* There are a few separate JavaScript files in the built application, and when running in IBM Script Portlet they are combined into a single resource by WebSphere Portal's [resource aggregation](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/dev-theme/themeopt_reso_agg.html) feature (available in version 8.5, CF03 or later).
 * The [Bootstrap 3](https://getbootstrap.com/docs/3.3/) library is used for styling of the application UI.

 ### Configure

 There are a few settings that need to be configured for WebSphere Portal to run the Angular application.
-These changes only need to be done once.
+These changes only need to be done once:

-1. Set both `dynamic.parameter.tag.enabled` and `renderingplugin.shortform.enabled` in the `WCM WCMConfigService` service to `false` in the WebSphere® Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets. [more information](https://www.ibm.com/support/knowledgecenter/en/SSDK36_8.5.0/wcm/wcm_tags_behavior.html)
+1. Set both `dynamic.parameter.tag.enabled` and `renderingplugin.shortform.enabled` in the `WCM WCMConfigService` service to `false` in the WebSphere Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets. [more information](https://www.ibm.com/support/knowledgecenter/en/SSDK36_8.5.0/wcm/wcm_tags_behavior.html)
 2. The Angular router requires the `HTML` `base` tag to be present.
 Do this by setting the theme parameter `com.ibm.portal.theme.hasBaseURL` to `true`. [more information](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/wcm/prevent_friendly_url_redirects.html)

 ### Develop

-The following code changes should be implemented to ensure the application works within the IBM Script Portlet:
+The following code should be implemented to ensure the application works within the IBM Script Portlet:

 * Add the `data-scriptportlet-combine-urls="true"` parameter to the `html` tag in *src/index.html* to take advantage of WebSphere Portal's resource aggregator.
 * Configure [hash location strategy](https://angular.io/guide/router#hashlocationstrategy) in the Angular router.
 Using the path location strategy is not compatible with WebSphere Portal URLs.